 Bud (Reinhard) Loewen

 The Marketplace Care Program, has been very helpful towards bringing our company culture forward.
 When we first brought them on we never expected that they would become part of our family.
 The visits were consistent and welcoming.
 Their presence gave our employees a sense that the company cares about them and allowed these amazing individuals to walk around and build relationships with each employee on a personal and professional level.
-They have helped our employees and some of our customer through real hard times and kept it all confidential.
+They have helped our employees and some of our customers through real hard times and kept it all confidential.
 This is a program that I think every company should have.

 COO Cash Canada

 One Friday afternoon the Human Resources Director at a company served by Marketplace caregivers received disturbing news regarding an employee who was on temporary medical leave because of psychological distress and depression.
 The employee had inquired about the death benefit of his life insurance coverage and had mentioned to an HR assistant that he might need to use it.
 The HR Director recognized immediately that the employee may be in danger and called one of the company’s caregivers, who began multiple attempts to contact the employee.
 When there was no response throughout Friday night, the caregiver became especially concerned because the employee lived on the 10th floor of an apartment high rise building, and could easily take his life by jumping from the balcony.
 After further failed contact attempts, the caregiver began legal proceedings by contacting a judge, who authorized police to forcibly enter the apartment, where they found the distressed employee.
 The caregiver was also present and gave support and guidance to the employee, who then departed to stay with a trusted family member.
 He gave assurance to the caregiver that he did not have plans to harm himself.
 The caregiver followed up with the employee throughout the weekend to continue to show care and support.
 Throughout the ordeal the caregiver was in constant contact with his Marketplace supervisor for helpful support and guidance.